tuzgbach/tuzgbach/README.md

 # Welcome to My Page 👋

 My name is TungBach.
-I'm an Entrepreneur and Amateur Software Engineer.
+I am an entrepreneur and amateur software engineer.

-About Startup, I have a project about home, stay here i lauchn a website ecommerce for products Home.
+Regarding Startup, I built a home interior project, the project launched an e-commerce website providing products for homes.
 Homemap.asia - 2023
-I have product for project:
+Launched products of the project:
 1. Candle

 ## 📫 How to reach me: